 Glacier National Park in Peril: The Threats of Climate Disruption.
-A RMCO-NRDC profile, April 2010, documenting how an altered climate puts at risk both Glacier National Park's spectacular resources and the tourism -- a mainstay of Montana's economy -- attracted by the park's scenery, wildlife, and other resources.
+A RMCO-NRDC report, April 2010, documenting how an altered climate puts at risk both Glacier National Park’s spectacular resources and the tourism — a mainstay of Montana’s economy — attracted by the park’s scenery, wildlife, and other resources.
 National Parks in Peril: The Threats of Climate Disruption.
 A RMCO-Natural Resources Defense Council report, October 2009.
 This report identifies 25 national parks across the country most threatened by a changing climate and documents 11 different types of risks to our parks that are already underway or could result from emissions of heat-trapping pollution.
 The report also includes 32 recommendations for actions specific to our national parks to address climate change and its impacts.

 National Parks In Peril: The Threats of Climate Disruption.
-A RMCO-NRDC report, October 2009, documenting that climate disruption is the greatest threat ever to America's national parks and identifying 25 parks most at risk.
+A RMCO-NRDC report, October 2009, documenting that climate disruption is the greatest threat ever to America’s national parks and identifying 25 parks most at risk.
 It also recommends actions to protect their parks and their resources and also to reduce the emissions that put them at risk.
 The first comprehensive compilation of climate-change risks to our national parks, this report was cited by the National Park Service’s director when he made the agency’s first official declaration that climate change poses the greatest risk ever to the park system.

 Hotter and Drier: The West’s Changed Climate.
 A RMCO-Natural Resources Defense Council report, March 2008.
 This report documented that the West has gotten hotter at a faster rate than the planet as a whole.
 Across the 11 states of the American West, temperatures in 2003-2007 were 1.7°F higher than the 20th-century average for the region.
 By contrast, global temperatures in that five-year period were 1.0°F hotter than the planet’s 20th-century average.
 The report also presents similar data for each of the 11 western states, and documents other ways in which the West’s climate is already changing and the impacts of those changes.
 See also a summary of that report, the news release announcing it, a copy of key figures from the report, and a PowerPoint slide of those figures.
 The figures and slide may be used freely, so long as credit is given.

 Losing Ground: Western National Parks Endangered by Climate Disruption.
 A RMCO-Natural Resources Defense Council report, July 2006.
 This report identifies 12 national parks in the western states most vulnerable to a changing climate.
 In this report, RMCO and NRDC were the first to call climate change the greatest threat ever to America’s national parks — a conclusion later officially adopted by the National Park Service (see here).